lun0522/lighter/README.md

 - **Device**
 - **Queues**

-They are truly shared throughout the entire graphics program.
+They are truly shared throughout the entire program.
 Since these members are not defined in the same file as the context, we still need to use forward declarations, but we no longer need to do the same for other wrappers like **Swapchain** and **Pipeline**.
 When wrappers need to interact with each other, we would pass the original Vulkan objects as much as we can, so that wrappers don't need to depend on each other.
-For onscreen rendering, we created a window context, which holds a basic context and other members related to the
+For onscreen rendering, we created a window context, which holds a basic context and other members related to the window:
-window:

 - **Window**
 - **Surface**
 - **Swapchain**

-We also created a Bazel target `//lighter/wrapper/vulkan:onscreen` which exposes only the files needed for onscreen rendering, so applications only need to depend on this target and hold one instance of **WindowContext**.
+We also created a Bazel target `//lighter/renderer/vulkan/extension:onscreen` which exposes only the files needed for onscreen rendering, so applications only need to depend on this target and hold one instance of **WindowContext**.

 Another decision we made was to create and destroy Vulkan objects in a more RAII way.
 The tutorial does not wrap Vulkan objects that much.
 Each of those objects